Victoria Beckham Is Considering Legal Action Against A Pizza Restaurant

-Victoria Beckham is considering taking legal action against a Tyneside, England-based restaurant called Sidhu Golden Fish and Chips after it used a caricature of the fashion designer in an advertisement.
-The disturbing ad depicts a skeletal-thin Beckham wearing a bikini and sash that reads “anorexic fashion icon.”
-According to People, the ad is being displayed on the Sidhu Golden Fish and Chips’ delivery vans in order to promote the restaurant’s new pizza that has tastelessly been dubbed the “Victoria Beckham Thin Crust” because it’s “only 2 mm thin.”
+Victoria Beckham is considering taking legal action against a restaurant in Tyneside called Sidhu Golden Fish and Chips after it used a caricature of the fashion designer in an advertisement.
+The disturbing ad depicts a skeletal Beckham wearing a bikini and sash that reads “anorexic fashion icon”.
+According to People, the ad is being displayed on the Sidhu Golden Fish and Chips’ delivery vans in order to promote the restaurant’s new pizza, which has tastelessly been dubbed the “Victoria Beckham Thin Crust” because it’s “only 2 mm thin”.

 Advertisement